SonarSoftware/customer_portal/README.md

-# customer_portal
+# Sonar Customer Portal
-A customer portal for Sonar.
+This provides a prebuilt customer portal for [Sonar](https://sonar.software).
+This requires Sonar 0.6 or greater.
+Please check the [wiki](https://github.com/SonarSoftware/customer_portal/wiki) for installation instructions.